daytona/backbone.intactmodel/README.md

 The toJSON performs the `compile` method (see above).

 ### validate
-IntactModel has the funciton it uses for testing properties assigned as it's default `validate` method.
+IntactModel has the function it uses for testing properties assigned as it's default `validate` method.
 Override this if you have other needs regarding validation.

 ### clone
-The clone method is unaltared, meaning it only clones model.attributes.
+The clone method is unaltered, meaning it only clones model.attributes.

 ### clear
 Clearing a model behaves in essence in the same way as a default Backbone Model.
 Calling clear on a model simply unsets all its "native" and session attributes.
 However, passing in the option `graceful` unsets only the session attributes, leaving the `model.attributes` untouched.